abhishekmishra/explorations/terrain-gen-simplex/README.md

 field or terrain like this we use Simplex noise (similar to Perlin noise) as it provides this property, and is also readily available in the love2d engine.

-## Building and Running the Program

-See the `Makefile` in the current directory to see how to build and run the program.

 # The Terrain

 We start with representation of the terrain as a simple grid.